mwardynski/crypto-project/docs.md

 ### Arithmetization

-Arithmetization is the process of transforming a computational integrity problem into a problem about polynomials.
+A transformation of a computational integrity problem into a problem about polynomials is commonly known as arithmetization.
 In SNARKs, this involves encoding the original problem as a set of polynomial equations that can be checked for correctness.

-1. The original problem is reduced to QSPs (Quadratic Span Programs) proposed by Gennaro, Gentry, Parno, and Raykova.
+1. The original problem is reduced to QSPs (Quadratic Span Programs).

 2. A QSP consists of multiple polynomials **v0...vi, w0...wj** over a field **F** and a target polynomial **t**.

-3. The QSP is accepted for an input and a witness if and only if **t** divides **va ∗ wb**, where **va** and **wb** is constructed from the witness and the original polynomials **v0...vi, w0...wj**.
+3. The QSP is accepted for an input and a witness if **t** divides **va ∗ wb**, where **va** and **wb** is constructed from the witness and the original polynomials **v0...vi, w0...wj**.
 Thus the prover shows that **t ∗ k = va ∗ wb** for some other polynomial **k**.

-This reduction effectively turns the problem of verifying computational integrity into a problem of verifying polynomial relationships.
+Described reduction turns a problem of verifying computational integrity into a problem of verifying polynomial relationships.

 ### Integrity and succinctness

-Because of the complexity of large polynomials and large runtime of multiplying and dividing polynomials, this QSP is hard to completely verify in practice.
+Because of the complexity of large polynomials and large runtime of multiplying and dividing polynomials, QSP is hard to completely verify in practice.
 Therefore verifier chooses a secret point **s** such that **t(s) * k(s) = va(s) * wb(s)**.

-Currently, the most common constructions of SNARKs involve a CRS (Common Reference String) and a set-up of initial parameters.
-Firstly, we choose a group and agenerator **g**, and an encryption scheme **E** where **$E(x) = g^x$**.
+The most common constructions of SNARKs involve a CRS (Common Reference String) and a set-up of initial parameters.
+Firstly, a: group, agenerator **g** and an encryption scheme **E** where **$E(x) = g^x$** are chosen.
 Then, the verifier secretly chooses **s** as well as another value **z** and publicly posts as part of the CRS the following:

 $E(s^0), E(s^1), ... , E(s^d)$